-But for the new 2019-2020 planners, there are 4 notes pages in the front!
-Still I think I’d need an extra notebook for all my epic lists and GTD (Getting Things Done capture) and now Emily Ley makes mini notebooks* that match the planner covers, I ordered one to review for you!
+Still I think I’d need an extra notebook for all my epic lists and GTD (Getting Things Done capture) and now Emily Ley makes mini notebooks* that match the planner covers, I ordered the navy dot to review for you!
 I am still trying to figure out how I want to use it but one of them goes in my purse as an Inbox or an impromptu grocery list.

-Here are some examples of other lists I plan to have in this notebook:
+Here are some ideas of lists and ways to use the extra notebook: